Find Affordable College Courses

 Our analysis found Western Carolina University to be the best value school for anthropology students who want to pursue a bachelor’s degree in North Carolina.
 Located in the town of Cullowhee, WCU is a public school with a large student population.

-WCU undergraduate students pay an average of $4,367 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at WCU are $4,367 a year.
 After completing their Bachelor's Degree, anthropology graduates from WCU carry an average student debtload of $22,711.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $164.

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Chapel Hill.
-The school came in at #2 on this year’s Best Value Anthropology Bachelor’s Degree Schools in North Carolina list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.
+The excellent bachelor’s degree programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the best value anthropology schools in North Carolina.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at UNC Chapel Hill are $9,028 a year.
 After completing their Bachelor's Degree, anthropology graduates from UNC Chapel Hill carry an average student debtload of $14,318.

-UNC Chapel Hill also made our Best Anthropology Bachelor’s Degree Schools in North Carolina list, coming in at #4.
+UNC Chapel Hill not only placed well in our value ranking, but it is also #4 on our Best Anthropology Bachelor’s Degree Schools in North Carolina list.

 Read More…